 - You will be able to sleep at night knowing that your interest rate and your monthly payment might increase.

 Of course, a rule of thumb is a good starting point, but it shouldn’t be your ending point too.
 Taking out a mortgage is serious business and you should treat it as such.
-Take the time to really assess your situation, determine how much home can you afford, and find the right loan to fit your needs.
-Fortunately for you, we’ve built a mortgage calculator that helps you go beyond rules of thumb.
-Not doing this can be very costly!
+Take the time to really assess your situation, determine how much home you can afford, and find the right loan to fit your needs.